Male Breast Reduction (Gynecomastia)

 As with most cosmetic procedures, the experience and technical ability of the surgeon matter most.
 The reason for this is that surgeons who posses a high degree of both experience and ability are far less likely to give their patients a sub-par result that leads to complications or requires re-operation.
 Experience is determined by the number of breast surgeries a surgeon has performed whereas ability is best measured by the consistency and quality of their results (which are best judged by looking through a surgeon’s portfolio of before & after photos).

-- Experience – Dr. DeLuca has performed 1,500+ breast procedures and several hundred male breast reductions.
+- Experience – DeLuca Plastic Surgery has performed 1,500+ breast procedures and several hundred male breast reductions.
 There aren’t many types of gynecomastia that Dr. DeLuca or Dr. Tauber have not already seen or operated on.

-- Skill & Technique – Dr. DeLuca has spent 28 years practicing, refining and perfecting the surgical techniques he uses in male breast reduction surgery.
-This allows him to focus on the artistic aspects of the procedure, namely the sculpting of the chest in a way that compliments the surrounding features and gives the entire torso a more masculine appearance.
+- Skill & Technique – The surgeons at DeLuca Plastic Surgery have spent decades practicing, refining and perfecting the surgical techniques they uses in male breast reduction surgery.
+This allows them to focus on the artistic aspects of the procedure, namely the sculpting of the chest in a way that compliments the surrounding features and gives the entire torso a more masculine appearance.

-- Quality of Results – Dr. DeLuca’s and Dr. Tauber’s before & after photos (which he will show you during the consultation) provide clarity and confidence to patients unsure of what to expect from breast reduction surgery.
+- Quality of Results – Dr. DeLuca’s and Dr. Tauber’s before & after photos provide clarity and confidence to patients unsure of what to expect from breast reduction surgery.

 Gynecomastia Cost and Recovery